Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- When it comes to the over/under, the Diamondbacks and their foes are 5-4-1 in their last 10 contests.
+- When it comes to the total, the Diamondbacks and their opponents are 5-4-1 in their last 10 games.

-- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set runline.
+- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set spread.

 Diamondbacks Betting Records & Stats

-- Arizona has entered six games this season as the underdog by +130 or more and is 3-3 in those contests.
+- Arizona has entered 11 games this season as the underdog by +110 or more and is 6-5 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 43.5% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 47.6% chance of pulling out a win.

-- Arizona and its opponents have hit the over in seven of its 13 games with a total this season.
+- So far this season, Arizona and its opponents have hit the over in seven of its 14 games with a total.

 - The Diamondbacks have played just one game with a spread this season and covered in that contest.